Knowledge base

 A. Recipient whose email is managed with Infomaniak

-1. … in the recipient's inbox:
+1. …in the recipient's inbox:

 2. when opening the received message:

-3. … and in the folder of sent messages by the sender:
+3. ... and in the sender's sent folder:

 B. External recipient